PaloAltoNetworks/Prisma-Enhanced-Remediation/README.md

 # Prisma Enhanced Remediation

----

-Repo for Prisma Enhanced Remediation Packages.
+Repo for Prisma Enhanced Remediation using Serverless Functions.

+## Important Notes

+Please keep in mind that this feature is still in **Alpha**.
+Please do not use this in production environments.